entropic-dev/entropic/PROBLEM.md

 - Why not?
 They've got a start at a solution.
 - Does it save us time, attention, or the need to produce support docs?

-## A Moderately Content Addressible Take On The Situation, Publishes
+## A Moderately Content Addressable Take On The Situation, Publishes

 - Publish using Git, install using npm/yarn
 - This is probably a bad idea, on its own.
 The goal here would be to sidestep 2 things:
     1. Writing (and supporting) our own CLI.
     2. Supporting the base64'd tarball JSON of the legacy publish API.

-## A Really Content Addressible Take On The Situation, Publishes and Installs
+## A Really Content Addressable Take On The Situation, Publishes and Installs

 - Publish using Git/$newcli, install using tink/deno/$NEWCLI
 - Target the future!